Anteproperispomenon/metamorTHysis/docs/parsing.md

 ```

-...would be a pattern with no classes or states.
+...would be a pattern section with no classes or states.

 ### Header